laura-astro/max/README.md

 ## Parameters

 - Data file: example.max
-- X Column: 0
+- X Column: **0**
-- Y Column: 2 (if you keep the period column in the original file, otherwise use 1)
+- Y Column: **2** (if you keep the period column in the original file, otherwise use 1)
-- Minimum A0 value (fap): use the first 3 digits or less (use 1.66 instead of 1.6659841) or round it to an approximate value such as 1.7, I suggest the approximation or an integer
+- Minimum A0 value (fap): use the first 3 digits or less (use **1.66** instead of 1.6659841) or round it to an approximate value such as **1.7**, I suggest the approximation or an integer
-- Minimum length (X units): when the peaks are very close together and are not part of the same peak when you zoom in, use 1; when you zoom in and notice one peak is made of many smaller peaks forming a Gaussian curve, then it has to be more ample, use 4 or 5.
+- Minimum length (X units): when the peaks are very close together and are not part of the same peak when you zoom in, use **1**; when you zoom in and notice one peak is made of many smaller peaks forming a Gaussian curve, then it has to be more ample, use **4 or 5**.

-_*In the graph above, the minimum length was 5._
+_*In the graph above, the fap was 4 and the minimum length was 5._